Marriage and Money: Planning Your New Financial Life Together

 How Do We Handle Beneficiaries?

 Now that you’re married, you'll also need to make important decisions about insurance and estate planning.
 If both of you work and are covered by a health plan through an employer, take a look at which plan will be the most beneficial.
 For example, does one plan offer lower premiums or a wider choice of doctors?
 Does your spouse's plan cover pregnancy or have other benefits that your plan doesn't?
-Getting married is one of the life events that allows you to change your health insurance election without waiting for the open enrollment period, so use this time wisely.
+Getting married is one of the life events that allow you to change your health insurance election without waiting for the open enrollment period, so use this time wisely.

 In addition to health insurance, use this time to discuss life insurance.
 When you’re single and don't have children, there may be little need for life insurance since nobody is depending on your income but you.
 When you get married, you should discuss what would happen if your spouse was left to support your household alone, and consider whether or not life insurance would be appropriate.
 A sudden loss of income can be devastating to a family.
 Even if children still aren't in the picture, life insurance could help with paying for burial expenses or any debts you leave behind, such as student loans or a mortgage.